BrunoBoehm/code-notes/AngularJS.md

   .directive('tabs', tabs);
 ```

-You'll see that we can now access the parent's controller and methods!
+You'll see that we can now access the parent's directive controller and methods!
 From here, we can add the tab information in to our parent's tab array.

 #### Example
 ```js